Are You Covered for Auto Theft?

 - Broken door locks

 - Smashed windows

 - Broken ignition system

-Vehicle theft — assuming the vehicle is recovered — can also result in costly damage.
-The damage to your vehicle caused by car thieves is covered by your comprehensive coverage as well, although it isn’t uncommon for recovered vehicles to be a total loss, which means the cost of repairing the damage is close to or higher than the value of the vehicle.
-If the vehicle is never recovered, it is, of course, a total loss and the insurer will cover the insured value of the vehicle, minus your deductible.
+Assuming you recover the vehicle, vehicle theft can also result in costly damage.
+Your comprehensive coverage also covers the damage to your vehicle caused by car thieves.
+However, it isn’t uncommon for recovered vehicles to be a total loss, which means the cost of repairing the damage is close to or higher than the vehicle’s value.
+If you do not recover the car, it is a total loss, and the insurer will cover the insured value of the vehicle minus your deductible.

-An auto theft, attempted theft, or a vehicle break-in can press several different types of coverage into action.
-This is just one example of why it’s important to review your coverage with your agent or broker regularly.
-Often, the insurance policies we own are interrelated and a single loss can trigger different coverages on your policy or even bring a separate policy into play, like a home or business policy.
-If you haven’t reviewed your coverage lately, just reach out.
-A policy review once every 12 to 18 months can help catch potential gaps in coverage and will give you a chance to adjust your coverage and deductibles as needed.
+Attempted theft of a vehicle break-in can press several different types of coverage into action.
+This is why regularly reviewing your coverage with your agent or broker is essential.
+Often, the insurance policies we own are interrelated.
+A single loss can trigger different coverages on your policy or even bring a separate policy into play, like a home or business policy.
+A policy review once every 12 to 18 months can help catch potential coverage gaps and give you a chance to adjust your coverage and deductibles.
+If you haven’t reviewed your coverage lately, reach out today!